ankitv2524/pdsnd_github/README.md

 new_york_city.csv

 ### Credit
-1.the csv file pickup from this website:  " https://www.motivateco.com/ "
+the csv file pickup from this website:  " https://www.motivateco.com/ "